adigunhammedolalekan/authkit/README.md

 var authTokenAfterReset = authManager.login(email, newPasswordAfterReset);
 System.out.println(authTokenAfterReset);

+// ThirdParty auth: Apple, Facebook, Google and X
 // Perform the first step in the oauth flow and retrieve the client's authorization_code
 // You can then use this code to authenticate the user
-// This will automatically sign up the user if it does not exists or simple update the user if it does exists
+// This will automatically sign up the user if it does not exists or update the user if it does exists
-// and a valid `Token` will be returned var token = authManager.thirdPartyAuthentication(ThirdPartyAuthProviderIdentity.GOOGLE, authorizationCode);
+// and a valid `AccessToken` will be returned var token = authManager.thirdPartyAuthentication(ThirdPartyAuthProviderIdentity.GOOGLE, authorizationCode);

 // retrieve the user and their info(from the third party provider)